Resparing/vkdt/DOCUMENTATION/Surface.md

 	```

 	- There are 2 parameters required:
-		2. `debug` Whether to Allow Debugging in Messages.
+		2. `debug` Whether to allow debugging in messages.
-		3. `verbose` Allow General & Verbose Debugging Methods in Messages.
+		3. `verbose` Allow general & verbose debugging methods in messages.

 4. Create VKDT Surface:
 	```cpp
 	void createVKDTSurface(VkAllocationCallbacks* allocator = nullptr);
 	```

-	- The VKDT Surface will be created, and all extensions & layers will be checked.
+	- The VKDT Surface will be created, & all extensions & layers will be checked.

 	- There is 1 parameter:
 		1. `allocator` A Vulkan memory allocator.